pingcap/docs/backup-and-restore-using-dumpling-lightning.md

 # Use Dumpling and TiDB Lightning for Data Backup and Restoration

 This document introduces in detail how to use Dumpling and TiDB Lightning to backup and restore full data of TiDB.
-For incremental backup and restoration, refer to [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md).
+For incremental backup and replication to downstream, refer to [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md).

 Suppose that the TiDB server information is as follows: